estatewatch/estatewatch.github.io/content/estates/carpenters.md

 ![Carpenters estate image](src/images/carp.png)

 From 2005 to 2010, redevelopment proposals focused on the demolition of the high rise blocks and some central low rise blocks to be replaced with alternative housing.
 Then came failed discussions with the University College London to develop the estate and Newham Council ceased the procurement of a joint venture partner, as there was limited evidence that residents had been fully engaged with redevelopment proposals.
-Newham Council implementing a programme of consultation and engagement with residents based on redeveloping the estate itself.
-Newham has since set up its own in-house development arm ['Populo Living'](https://www.populoliving.co.uk/).
+Newham Council then implemented a programme of consultation and engagement with residents based on redeveloping the estate itself rather than in a joint venture.
+Newham has since set up its own in-house development arm ['Populo Living'](https://www.populoliving.co.uk/), which has taken over responsibility for the development plans.

 In October 2020, a [council report](https://mgov.newham.gov.uk/documents/s139593/Appraisal%20of%20Tower%20Blocks%20on%20the%20Carpenters%20Estate%20Stratford%20-%20update%20and%20next%20steps%20V8%20Cabint%20issu.pdf) submitted to Newham’s cabinet committee suggested one of the neighbourhood’s existing towers – James Riley Point – could be retained and refurbished before the start of any wider redevelopment that would require a residents’ ballot.